Air Filters vs. Air Purifiers

 Common types of air purifiers

-Ionizing purifiers - These purifiers create an electrical field so that particles, known as lons, are either positively or negatively charged, attaching themselves to the bacteria in the air.
+Ionic air purifiers - These purifiers create an electrical field so that particles, known as ions, are either positively or negatively charged, attaching themselves to the bacteria in the air.
 These ions are attracted to the opposite charge within the purifier, thus removing them from the air.

-Adsorbent purifiers - These typically employ active carbon to adsorb the particles within the purifier.
+Adsorbent purifiers - These typically employ an actived carbon filter to adsorb the airborne particles within the purifier.
 This material is extremely porous and very useful at trapping molecules.

 UV light purifiers - Ultraviolet radiation renders some microorganisms sterile, and therefore harmless.